dirakx1/GCP/README.md

 # Cloud Memorystore

-Cloud Memorystore is an in-memory cache service.
+Cloud Memorystore (redis management) is an in-memory cache service.
 Other databases offered in GCP are designed to store large volumes of data and support complex queries, but Cloud Memorystore is a managed Redis service for caching frequently used data in memory.
 Caches like this are used to reduce the time needed to read data into an application.
 Cloud